ENROLLING YOUR CHILD:

 - or copy of automobile registration showing street or road address

-The General Assembly requires a minimum of 180 instructional days for students and a minimum of 1,000 hours of instruction covering at least nine calendar months.
-North Carolina law requires that the first day of school must be on or after August 25th and the last day of school must be on or before June 10th.
+The General Assembly requires a minimum of 185 instructional days or 1,025 hours of instruction covering at least nine calendar months.
+North Carolina law requires that the first day of school shall be no earlier than the Monday closest to August 26, and the last day of school shall be no later than the Friday closest to June 11.
 It is a local decision, not the state's, to determine the length of the school day and the school year.
 Instructional days may be scheduled for any day except Sunday.

 TRANSFER OF ORGANIZATIONAL MEMBERSHIPS